brandur/sorg/content/nanoglyphs-drafts/047-stainless.md

 It's hard to blame them because by this time it's already *hot*, at 30C/86F and little breeze.
 Later in the trip we'd hike up a hill to an overlook and during the 15 minute stint I sweated out about half my bodyweight.
 With its island chain spanning an area wider than the continental United States, Indonesia's a wide country with a lot of varied ecologies.
 Ambon, where we'd go after Rinca, is a jungle.
 Komodo where the dragons live is hot, arid territory made up mainly of long grasses and other dry weather plants.
 It reminds me of California.

 The dragons are capable of short, powerful bursts of activity that famously taken down animals as large as water buffalo, but they're rare enough that the water buffalo have little fear of them.
 It was a common sight to see dragons, water buffalo, and macaques cohabiting a single watering hole just feet from each other.
-With that said, as we hiked further around the island we'd come across an occasional "tombstone" marking where a dragon on water buffalo encounter had not ended well for the latter.
+With that said, as we hiked further around the island we'd come across an occasional "tombstone" marking where a dragon-on-water-buffalo encounter had not ended well for the latter.

 <img src="/photographs/nanoglyphs/047-stainless/water-buffalo-skull@2x.jpg" alt="Water buffalo skull" class="wide" loading="lazy">